Skip to main content

 Thickness callipers

-Grab a sturdy metal tape measure – the retractable kind works great because it's rigid and accurate.
-You'll also want a clean, flat surface big enough to spread out your artwork without any curling or bending.
-Have some paper and a pen handy to jot things down.
-If the piece is heavy or awkward, ask someone to help steady it.
-Skip fabric tapes; they stretch and can throw things off.
+A sturdy metal tape measure, ideally the retractable kind, because it stays rigid and reads accurately.
+A clean, flat surface big enough to lay the artwork out without curling or bending.
+Paper and a pen for the numbers, and a second pair of hands if the piece is heavy or awkward.
+Avoid fabric tapes: they stretch and throw the numbers off.

-For stretched canvases: Again, lay it flat and measure the front face from edge to edge at several points, taking the widest and tallest.
+For stretched canvases, measure the front face edge to edge at several points and take the widest and tallest figures.
 Canvases can warp slightly over time, so checking multiple spots avoids surprises.
-Also measure the depth (thickness) of the stretcher bars along the side – this ensures the frame's rebate is deep enough.
+Measure the depth of the stretcher bars along the side as well, so the rebate is cut deep enough.
+If the canvas is irregular or unusually thick, a floater frame is worth considering: it surrounds the canvas with a small gap and shows the edges without overlapping the front.

 Measuring